 Apple offers a cash back rewards system for the Apple Card, providing daily cash up to 3 percent.
 Depending on your particular spending habits, there may be better options available (Apple Card Rewards vs Others).

-With Apple Card, you get 1 percent cash back for all of your purchases, which is just okay compared to many other credit cards available.
-On purchases made with Apple Pay, you get 2 percent cash back, a good motivator to use Apple Pay where available.
+With Apple Card, you get 1 percent cash back for purchases made with a physical card or online without Apple Pay, which is just okay compared to many other credit cards available.
+On purchases made with Apple Pay, you get 2 percent cash back, which is a good motivator to use Apple Pay where available.

 For purchases made from the Apple Store (physical or online) you'll get three percent back.
 This also includes purchases made from the App Store, iTunes Store, and Apple services.

-You'll also get three percent back when using the Apple Card with Apple Pay for Uber, Uber Eats, T-Mobile, Walgreens, Nike, Duane Reade, Panera Bread, Exxon and Mobil gas station, and Ace Hardware purchases due to partnerships Apple has established with these companies.
+You'll also get three percent back when using the Apple Card with Apple Pay for purchases from select companies, including Uber, Uber Eats, T-Mobile, Walgreens, Nike, Duane Reade, Panera Bread, Exxon and Mobil gas station, and Ace Hardware purchases due to partnerships Apple has established with these companies.

 Daily Cash